danielmunioz/inference/vision/classification_and_detection/README.md

     ./run_local.sh tf2 resnet50 cpu --dataset imagenet_tf2

-Note: If you face any issue with installing loadgen package, run the following commands and try re-installing the package again:
+Note: If you face any issue with installing loadgen package, run the following commands and try re-installing the package again(for python 3.10):

-    sudo apt install python3-dev -y
+    sudo apt install python3.10-dev -y
-    python3-config --includes
+    python3.10-config --includes

 Run the following lines, if you face any issue with cmake: